meetar/fjord.style/_posts/2023-11-08-going-into-depth.md

 ---
 -->

-<div class="aside">This post examines a variation on parallax mapping that I used for <a href="/the-prototype-trap">a recent project</a>, with detailed examinations of the rationale, the technique in the abstract, and its implementation in detail.</div>
+<div class="aside">This post describes a variation on parallax mapping that I used for <a href="/the-prototype-trap">a recent project</a>, with detailed examinations of the rationale and a breakdown of the technique in the abstract.</div>

 <br>